elixir-europe/infectious-diseases-toolkit/data-analysis/pathogen-characterisation.md

 Preprocessing steps may depend on the technology used and the pathogen being studied and thus should be adjusted accordingly.
 Some common approaches in genomics studies include:

 - Raw sequences quality check: {% tool "fastqc" %}
-- Trimming out adapters and low-quality sequences: {% "trimmomatic" %}
+- Trimming out adapters and low-quality sequences: {% tool "trimmomatic" %}
 - Quality checks: further information can be found on the [Quality control - Pathogen characterisation](/quality-control/pathogen-characterisation) page.

 ## Analysis